 - Retrieval practice across all areas of the curriculum

-We review all of our observations regularly and assess the children formally against the Foundations in EYFS and the Fundamentals in Years 1 to 6, for maths, reading and writing.
+We review all of our observations regularly and assess the children formally against the Early Learning Goals in EYFS and the Fundamentals in Years 1 to 6, for maths, reading and writing.
 For other areas of the curriculum, we assess the children through retrieval practice that has been embedded into our learning cycle.

 Whether we are assessing and monitoring the progress of our children through marking or through times tables tests, all of these opportunities help us to support the children to progress in their learning.